RavGames/BLockBreaker/README.md

 # BLockBreaker
-A Game where the blocks are being destroyed by the ball.
+A Game where you have to destroy the blocks by the ball.